SketchUp/rubocop-sketchup/README.md

 #### Running only cops for Extension Warehouse Technical requirements

 If you want to focus on only the technical requirements for having your extension hosted on [Extension Warehouse](http://extensions.sketchup.com/) then you can limit the cop to only the `SketchupRequirements` department.
-This is the most important department which you should ignore.
+This is the most important department which you should not ignore.

 ```yaml
 require: rubocop-sketchup